Approach me, stranger. Nothing in my story— Michael Coy

 1. Memento Mori In Music And Dance

 Memento mori was a genre of requiem and funeral music, and it had a rich traditional history in early European music.
-Jewelry as rings and pendants, pens, belts, skulls, and coffin motifs inspired by memento mori became popular towards the end of the 16th century.
+Jewelry like rings and pendants, pens, belts, skulls, and coffin motifs inspired by memento mori became popular towards the end of the 16th century.

 The Grim Reaper would ambush a powerful person, usually a king or a pope, and tell them their time is over.
 As he took him to his grave, he called on people from all walks of life to dance all the way to the cemetery.